Abinbn/e-schoolbooks.in/README.md

 - Made using HTML, CSS and Js
 - Simplified minimalistic model
 - Focused on content focusing
-- Branding color introduced.
+- Branding colour introduced.
-- From Class 1 to 10 all Kerala State malayalam and english textbook with flipbook model is available.
+- From Class 1 to 10 all Kerala State Malayalam and English textbook with flipbook model is available.

 <hr>